 Stands up to all types of weather, as it's constructed from durable polyester with a heat-trapping thermal shield.
 Thick material also provides UV protection.
 Attaches with side security panels and mirror straps for a dependable fit.
 Universal size fits most.

 Mirror straps may not be long enough to fit all large trucks.
-Doesn't come with instructions; fortunately it's not too difficult to use.
+Doesn't come with instructions, but fortunately, it's not too difficult to use.

 Has a soft bottom layer that protects your car windshield and finish.
 Three-way attachment system utilizes magnets, straps, and flaps to keep it in place in different types of inclement weather.
 Material also provides UV protection.